Green salamander: Conservation

 Efforts aimed towards the conservation of such a secretive organism are proving complicated.
 While the fact that Aneides aeneus is such a habitat-specific salamander results in more vulnerability to habitat destruction, the cliffs and outcroppings it has chosen are relatively safe from harm.
 It has been speculated that A. aeneus inhabited the ancient chestnut forest that covered a large percentage of the Great Smoky Mountains National Park.
 It is not known whether or not A. aeneus utilized these trees more or less than its currently preferred habitat, but it is certainly a possibility.
 When inhabiting arboreal habitats studies have found that green salamanders prefer hardwood trees to conifers.
+Green salamanders have been negatively impacted by habitat loss, climate change, disease, and overcollection.
+A reason overcollection, disease, habitat loss and climate change could be such an issue is that Green Salamanders grow slowly for plethodontids, some studies say that it can take as little as 3 years to reach reproductive maturity, others say from 7–8 yr. to reach reproductive maturity.
 In Indiana, the green salamander is listed as an endangered species.
+Green Salamanders are listed as "imperiled" in Georgia and North Carolina as well as "critically imperiled" in South Carolina.